Dofus-Batteries-Included/DBI.Api/README.md

 ## Treasure Solver

-Dofus Treasure Hunt solver using data collected by the players.
+The [treasure solver API](https://api.dofusbatteriesincluded.fr/swagger/index.html?urls.primaryName=treasure-solver) can solve Dofus treasure hunts using data collected by the players.
-In addition to the endpoints to find treasure hunt clues, the API exposes endpoints to register new clues.
+In addition to the endpoints to find treasure hunt clues or export all of them as JSON, the API exposes endpoints to register new clues. \
  The [DBI.TreasureSolver](https://github.com/Dofus-Batteries-Included/DBI.Plugins/tree/main/src/TreasureSolver) plugins automatically registers clues while the player performs their hunts.

 ### How to use the treasure solver